WikiLogic/Neo4JProcedures/README.md

 ####Build binary:

-Navigate to root folder with pom.xml file
+Navigate to the root folder with the pom.xml file in your command window

-mvn clean package
+run: mvn clean package

 target folder contains original-procedure-template-1.0.0-SNAPSHOT